 Beaver Meadow Wildlife Management Area | Woodrous, Southwest of Picton |

-This 2.5-kilometer trail is the most popular trail in Sandbanks Provincial Park.
-The easy to moderate trail loops through a unique and fragile dune habitat and travels along the edge of several rare wetland habitats called pannes.
+Sandbanks Dunes Trail, a 2.5-kilometre trail, is the most popular trail in Sandbanks Provincial Park.
+The easy-to-moderate trail loops through a unique, fragile dune habitat and travels along the edge of several rare wetland habitats called pannes.

-A separate one kilometre, barrier-free side trail starts at the same trailhead.
+A separate 1-kilometre, barrier-free side trail starts at the same trailhead.
 It loops through a wetland and along the edge of a large dune.

-Enjoy this easy 7-kilometre round-trip, out and back, trail along old farm fields from the main gate of Sandbanks to the Dunes Beach.
+Enjoy the easy Sandbanks Woodlands Trail.
+The 7-kilometre round-trip, out and back, trail runs along old farm fields from the main gate of Sandbanks to the Dunes Beach.
 Walk by the hedgerows marking field edges and along dense deciduous woods of oaks and maples.
 Wildlife is often seen along this path.

-You’ll also find hiking trails at the local conservation areas.
-For more details about the conservation areas noted below, visit the Quinte Conservation Hiking page.
+The local conservation areas also have hiking trails.
+For more details about the conservation areas noted below, visit the Quinte Conservation Hiking webpage.

-When you arrive, also check out Birdhouse City, near the parking lot.
-It contains over 100 native bird nesting boxes, each sitting high on its own platform and pole.
+Visit Birdhouse City, near the conservation area’s parking lot.
+It contains over 100 bird nesting boxes, each sitting high on its own platform and pole.
 Each bird box is unique and depicts aspects of the culture and history of Prince Edward County.
-It started in 1980 and, with the support of volunteers, continues 40 years later.
+The “city” started in 1980 and, with the support of volunteers, continues 40 years later.

 Prince Edward Point National Wildlife Area

-Prince Edward Point, at the end of the peninsula on the northeast shore of Lake Ontario, was granted protected status in 1978.
+Prince Edward Point, at the end of the peninsula on the northeast shore of Lake Ontario, was granted protected status in 1978, one of Canada’s first National Wildlife Areas.

 In its 530 hectares, there are forest, meadow, grassland and gravel beach areas.
-You can explore it year-round on its designated trails.
+Explore year-round on designated trails.
 Swimming and picnicking are permitted in designated areas.
 Open fires or charcoal barbecues are not permitted anywhere in the wildlife area.

 No other location on the Canadian side of Lake Ontario shows such high numbers of birds during migration.
 More than 300 species have been recorded here, including songbirds, waterfowl, owls and hawks.
 Migrations are recorded each season by both professional and volunteer observers.